 Major changes to Cisco CCNA, CCENT: What you need to knowBy Joe Rinehart

 In 1993, Cisco Systems inaugurated its now-dominant certification program with the Cisco Certified Internetwork Expert (CCIE), which involved both written and lab exams.
-Several years later, Cisco introduced the Career Certification programs, which included the Cisco Certified Network Associate (CCNA) and Cisco Certified Network Professional (CCNP).
+Several years later, Cisco introduced the Career Certification programs, which included the Cisco Certified Network Associate (CCNA) (online course link) and Cisco Certified Network Professional (CCNP).
 These have often served as preparation for the CCIE.
 The content of all of these certifications has evolved over time, as new technologies come to the forefront and others become outdated or obsolete.
 In March of this year, that evolution took another step with substantial changes to the structure and content of the CCNA and Cisco Certified Entry Network Technician (CCENT).
 I’m going to outline these changes and bring some clarity for people who want to pursue these certification paths.

 Old certification path hierarchy

 The list of prerequisites for the various certifications and paths traditionally started with the CCNA.
 With the introduction of the CCENT in 2007, candidates were allowed to essentially achieve the CCNA through a two-exam path rather than a single, more comprehensive exam.
 Following the CCNA, students could then continue forward on to the CCNP (Routing & Switching) or pursue one of the technical specializations, beginning with CCNA-level concentrations such as voice or wireless.
 Pursuing a design track meant taking the Cisco Certified Design Associate (CCDA), which did not require a CCNA, though the Cisco Certified Design Professional (CCDP) did (see figure above).

 New certification path hierarchy